 The study contributed to the literature pertaining to the effect of work disciplinary measures on employee performance of Federal Universities in North Central Nigeria.
 The study provided the broad overview on the potential pattern of the relationships between the variables such as oral/written reprimand, suspension, demotion, and termination and employee performance.
 Work disciplinary measures has been identified as an important factor that significantly affects universities employee performance among Federal Universities in North Central Nigeria.
-The study concluded that work disciplinary measure (oral/written reprimand, suspension, demotion, and termination) can be considered an effective and viable available instrument for Federal universities employee performance (in terms of employee meeting deadlines, employee commitment, employee efficiency and employee capability) as they have potentials for enhancing the employees performance through creating an atmosphere of attitudes and behaviours capable of influencing adherence to rules, regulations and policies guiding their behaviors at work.
+The study concludes that work disciplinary measure (oral/written reprimand, suspension, demotion, and termination) can be considered an effective and viable available instrument for Federal universities employee performance (in terms of employee meeting deadlines, employee commitment, employee efficiency and employee capability) as they have potentials for enhancing the employees performance through creating an atmosphere of attitudes and behaviours capable of influencing adherence to rules, regulations and policies guiding their behaviors at work.
 Hence, work disciplinary measures have positive and significant effect on employee performance of Federal Universities in North Central Nigeria.

 Sequel to the findings and conclusions above, the following recommendations are made: Management of federal universities should emphasize a more comprehensive and strict oral/written reprimand structure that projects a disciplined management culture and posture, as it will enhance capability of employees towards improved performance and sustain good attitudes in the workplace.
 Management of federal universities should focus more on developing clear and comprehensively detailed suspension as a part of progressive discipline measure within the organization, as this will help discourage act of misconduct and enhance employees' commitment to organizations goals thus improving employees' performance.
 Federal universities management should improve their capacity to enforcing demotion as a disciplinary measure to discourage acts of misconduct, as this will assist in maintain a culture of employees adhering to meeting deadlines in their duties hence enhancing employee performance.
 Management of federal universities should invoke the culture of termination of appointments due to poor job performance and inability to perform job responsibilities, as this will assist in inculcating a culture of capabilities enhancement by employees and efficiency, thereby improving performance.
-Finally, for alignment with organizational values, organizational culture moderated its positive effect on employee performance implying that the culture existing in these universities improves the employee performance.
-Universities in North Central Nigeria believe that the prevailing culture support the development of a reasonable sense of ethics and integrity to help make a positive contribution to the workplace, ultimately impacting positively on their performance.

 The study revealed that termination as a dimension of work disciplinary measure with a P value of 0.003 has the most positive effect on employee performance in federal universities in North Central Nigeria as against oral and written reprimand, suspension and demotion, with P values of .004, .011 and .020 respectively.